centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 The I/O ID is used for identifying the object to delete.

-Setintput, Setoutput, Setlogger, Setcorrelation and Setstats
+Setintput, Setoutput, Setlogger and Setcorrelation
 ------------------------------------------------------------

 In order to set parameters of an I/O object, use one of the following commands: